jerhow/AI-medical-image-processor/README.md

         * **Data Curation:** Selecting appropriate images for each category.
         * **Data Augmentation & Balancing:** Strategies to ensure a sufficient and relatively balanced number of images per tag (e.g., starting with ~1000-1500 images per category for a 4-pathology model).
         * **Iterative Refinement:** Multiple training iterations were performed, analyzing performance metrics (Precision, Recall, Average Precision) and adjusting categories/data to improve model accuracy and reliability.
-    * This process demonstrates skills in data preparation for AI, model training with cloud AI services, and iterative model performance evaluation.
+    * This process requires data preparation for AI, model training with cloud AI services, and iterative model performance evaluation.

 ### 2. Optical Character Recognition (OCR - Azure AI Vision)

 * **Purpose:** To automatically detect and extract any printed or handwritten text visible on the uploaded medical images.
 This could include patient information (in anonymized datasets), dates, annotations, or device markings.
 * **Implementation:** Utilizes the pre-trained **Read API** from **Azure AI Vision service**.
 This powerful OCR engine handles text extraction without requiring custom model training for this specific feature.
-* This demonstrates the ability to integrate general-purpose, pre-trained AI services for specific data extraction tasks.
+* This requires integrating general-purpose, pre-trained AI services for specific data extraction tasks.

 ### 3. Object Detection (Azure Custom Vision)